edom/work/edom.github.io/religion.md

 - How do we measure religion?
     - By number of believers over time?
+- How do religion spread?
+- Why do family members tend to have the same religion?
+    - If children choose their own religions, will they believe it more?
 - Classification of people by religiosity
     - internal (can't be seen by others)
         - by degree of belief